 2) Their phone was broken/lost, and they re-downloaded Snapchat

 4) You’ve been blocked by them

 What happens when you block someone on Snapchat?

 If you block another person on Snapchat, you won’t be able to view each other’s Snaps.
-The blocked person will also not be able to see your Story or send Snaps to you.
-Blocking someone is the same as unfollowing them except that they still know that they have been blocked.
+The blocked person will also be unable to see your Story or send Snaps to you.
+Blocking someone is the same as unfollowing them, except they still know they have been blocked.

 Can you still send messages to someone who blocked you on Snapchat?

 A snap chatter may often wonder if it is possible to reply to snaps on Snapchat after the receiver has blocked their Snapchat user.
-This is not possible since snap chats are private messages that can only be seen by two individuals who are snap chatting with each other.
+This is impossible since snap chats are private messages that can only be seen by two snap chats with each other.
 However, snaps can still be viewed even after they have been read by knowing the snap chat snap ID.

 Will a message Say delivered if blocked on Snapchat?

-There is a common assumption that if you snap someone and they blocked you back, the message won’t deliver.
+The common assumption is that the message won’t deliver.
+If you snap at someone and they blocked you back, the message won’t deliver.
 But Snapchat says otherwise.

-When Snapchat is set to receive all incoming Snapchat, word for word our Snapchat will say delivered whether the other user has blocked us or not.
-This means even though we might think we snapchatted our friend and they didn’t open it, Snapchat will say that it has been delivered.
+When Snapchat is set to receive all incoming Snapchat, word for word, our Snapchat will say delivered whether the other user has blocked us.
+This means even though we might think we snap chatted with our friends and they didn’t open it, Snapchat will say that it has been delivered.